MuntashirAkon/AppManager/CONTRIBUTING.rst

   We also support most of the `commit message conventions`_ from Linux.

   App Manager is a legal software and its contributions are protected by copyright laws.
-Consider using real credentials i.e. real name and email as we may be required to delete your valuable contributions in the event of introducing new license or adding exceptions to the existing license.
+Consider using real credentials ie. real name and email as we may be required to delete your valuable contributions in the event of introducing new license or adding exceptions to the existing license.